Short story: Definition

-This view of the short story as a finished product of art is however opposed by Anton Chekov, who thought that a story should have neither a beginning nor an end.
+This view of the short story as a finished product of art is however opposed by Anton Chekhov, who thought that a story should have neither a beginning nor an end.
 It should just be a "slice of life", presented suggestively.
-In his stories, Chekov does not round off the end but leaves it to the readers to draw their own conclusions.
+In his stories, Chekhov does not round off the end but leaves it to the readers to draw their own conclusions.

 Sukumar Azhikode defined a short story as "a brief prose narrative with an intense episodic or anecdotal effect".
 Flannery O'Connor emphasized the need to consider what is exactly meant by the descriptor short.
 Short story writers may define their works as part of the artistic and personal expression of the form.
 They may also attempt to resist categorization by genre and fixed formation.

 William Boyd, a British author and short story writer, has said:

 [a short story] seem[s] to answer something very deep in our nature as if, for the duration of its telling, something special has been created, some essence of our experience extrapolated, some temporary sense has been made of our common, turbulent journey towards the grave and oblivion.

 In the 1880s, the term "short story" acquired its modern meaning – having initially referred to children's tales.
 During the early to mid-20th century, the short story underwent expansive experimentation which further hindered attempts to comprehensively provide a definition.
-Longer stories that cannot be called novels are sometimes considered "novellas" or novelettes and, like short stories, may be collected into the more marketable form of "collections", of stories previously unpublished or published, but elsewhere.
-Sometimes, authors who do not have the time or money to write a novella or novel decide to write short stories instead, working out a deal with a popular website or magazine to publish them for profit.
+Longer stories that cannot be called novels are sometimes considered "novellas" or novelettes and, like short stories, may be collected into the more marketable form of "collections".
 Around the world, the modern short story is comparable to lyrics, dramas, novels and essays – although examination of it as a major literary form remains diminished.